Link Group Elements

 To remove a menu button, hover over the button in the page preview and click on the trashcan icon.

-Caution: If the link is connected to a child page, deleting the menu button will also delete that page.
-However, if another page also links to the child page, that other page will become the parent page once the Menu button is deleted.
+Caution!
+If the link is connected to a child page, deleting the menu button will also delete that page.